 Those which can be expressed in the numbers, meaning that only the quantitative side is recorded.

-So that is the top difference between cost accounting and financial management.
+So that is the main difference between cost accounting and financial management.

 In cost accounting, Some of the principles and action methods are followed in order to record the needs of different products.